What is the Best Size for a Restaurant Menu?

 Storage is another area that gets overlooked when writing a new restaurant menu.
 The bigger your menu, the more ingredients you need, the more storage space you will need.
 Typically storage at a restaurant is at a premium.
 By limiting the number of ingredients, and cross utilizing ingredients, you can still have a varied menu, while decreasing the amount of storage space you’ll need.

 Not Everything Has to Go on the Menu

 Unusual or exotic foods are often expensive and don’t stand the test of time for most restaurant menus.
 Hot food trends often times become food fads, so be wary of adding any popular items to your regular menu (like bacon-infused ice cream on the dessert menu).
 Instead, build your menu with perennial favorites.
 You can always dress up classic foods with your own signature ingredients.
 We did this with a standard filet mignon.
 We topped it with Lobster (cause we’re in Maine), asparagus and a homemade béarnaise sauce.

 It was by far our best seller.
 We cross utilized asparagus and lobster in several other dishes, so we kept our food cost in line and reduced spoilage in the kitchen.
 It goes without saying that you should cook what you know.
-Experimenting is fine, but core menu should be familiar dishes you can whip up quickly.
+Experimenting is fine, but the core menu should be familiar dishes you can whip up quickly.

 Remember, no menu is set in stone.
-You should review and update it a couple times of the year, and adjust your prices accordingly.
+You should review and update it a couple of times of the year, and adjust your prices accordingly.